-Scott C. Nolan offers guidance to those accused of white collar crimes, such as treason.
+The Law Office of Scott C. Nolan, PLLC offers guidance to those accused of white collar crimes, such as treason.
 You need a strong case for your defense, and an even stronger lawyer to stand by you.
 Penalties for treason are very serious and are not to be taken lightly.
 If you fail to hire a hardworking lawyer to defend you, you run the risk of receiving the maximum possible penalty.

-Schedule a free, no-obligation consultation with Scott C. Nolan today.
+Schedule a free, no-obligation consultation with The Law Office of Scott C. Nolan, PLLC today.